remarcmij/vanilla-starter/README.md

 ### 3.2 Code Example

 Perhaps the quickest way to understand the Page/View/State model is to look at a code example for a mini application that uses this model.
-In this mini application, the **Increment** button increments the counter by 1 and the **Decrement** button decrements it by 1.
+In this mini application, the **Increment** button increments a counter by 1 and the **Decrement** button decrements it by 1.
 The application prevents the counter to go below 0 by disabling the **Decrement** button when the counter is 0.

 ![mini-app-ui](./docs/assets/mini-app-ui.png)<br>
 Figure 2: **Mini Application UI**

 Figure 3 below gives an overview of the complete JavaScript code for this mini application.
-We will look in detail at the `homePage.js` and `homeView.js` files in the next sections.
-The other two files should speak for themselves.

 ![mini-app](./docs/assets/mini-app-code.png)<br>
 Figure 3: **Mini Application JavaScript Code**

-### 3.2.1 homeView.js
+#### 3.2.1 homeView.js

 Code: [homeView.js](./src/views/homeView.js)